nokia-wroclaw/innovativeproject-ml-models-management/README.rst

 Features
 ========

-Could archiving, storing, managing and organizing machine learnign models be done efficiently and with great focus on user experience?
+Could archiving, storing, managing and organizing machine learning models be done efficiently and with great focus on user experience?
 Sure, Maisie does just that.

 Maisie is a friendly, easy to use assistant that consists of: